 This course expands upon the research processes introduced in the first Depth Psychological Methods course.
 The vocational and transference dimensions of the research process are explored, and students practice psychological dialogues as a means to make more conscious their own unconscious transference to their material.
 In addition this course revisions the role of method as a metaphoric perspective and looks at the ways in which various research methods, such as imaginal and archetypal methods, both reveal and conceal their topics.
 Prerequisite: CL 928

-The course focuses on one or two of the major human science traditions, such as: phenomenology, hermeneutics, heuristic approaches, ethnography, grounded theory, biography, and case study.
-This quarter the theory and praxis of hermeneutics, with an emphasis on social constructionism and metabletics (investigation of historical changes) are covered in depth, and students gain more extensive, hands-on experience with these particular qualitative approaches.
+The course focuses the theory and praxis of hermeneutics, with an emphasis on social constructionism and metabletics (investigation of historical changes) are covered in depth, and students gain more extensive, hands-on experience with these particular qualitative approaches.
 Emphasis is given to ethics and diversity, as well as the parallels between research and clinical practice.
+Metabletics as social psychological praxis is discussed.
 Prerequisites: CP 932, CP 933, CP 934

 This course emphasizes the development of critical thinking skills, related to evaluating research studies and the writing of a doctoral dissertation in clinical psychology.
 Other basic skills covered include: APA format, library research skills, grant-writing, as well as ethics and professional issues regarding writing and publishing.
 In addition, the course focuses on the identification of appropriate topics for one’s dissertation within the academic field of clinical psychology, and the beginnings of a literature review.
 Faculty members review students’ potential topics and their initial literature review efforts.
 Pass/No Pass